Enhanced Local Explainability and Trust Scores with Random Forest Proximities: Our Approach and Contributions

-The second sense in which GAP proximities can help to explain the success or failure of the model goes further than mere attribution of the model predictions by actually explaining why the out-of-sample target label was more or less likely to be far from the prediction.
-Assuming that the joint distribution of target and features does not shift substantially between the train and test sets, the training errors for the test point's nearest neighbors can be used to provide an estimate of the uncertainty or noise in the target variable in this region of the feature space.
+The second sense in which GAP proximities can help to explain the success or failure of the model goes further than mere attribution of the model predictions by actually explaining model performance against out-of-sample ground truth labels, by providing mathematical reasons why the model prediction was more or less likely to be far from the out-of-sample target label.
+Since each training point can also be associated with a certain level of performance of the model with respect to the train set labels, and since the proximities also provide a principled way to quantify how close a test point is to the bulk of the training data, proximities can explain why that model is more or less likely to perform well on a given test point based on the uncertainty in the target variable within this region of the feature space, and on a measure of how ``close" the test point is to bulk of training data.